CS-SI/pytest-executable/doc/fixtures.rst

 providing informations and data automatically.
 You may find more documentation on |pytest| fixture in its `official documentation
 <https://docs.pytest.org/en/latest/fixture.html>`_.
 We describe here the
 fixtures defined in |ptx|.
-They are used in the default test module, give a look at it for usage examples, see :ref:`builtin-test-module`.
+Some of them are used in the default test module, see :ref:`builtin-test-module`.

 Runner fixture
 --------------

-This fixture is used to run |exe|, it will do the following:
+This fixture is used to execute |runner|.

-- get the runner script passed to the |pytest| command line option :option:`--exe-runner`,
-- process it to replace the placeholders `{{nproc}}` and `{{output_path}}` with their actual values,
-- write it to the |runner| in the test case output directory.

 The :py:data:`runner` object provided by the fixture can be executed with the :py:meth:`run` method which will return the exit status of the script execution.
 The value **0** of the exit status means a successful execution.

 Output path fixture
 -------------------